 This is the preparation against the opponent’s attack.

-Moving the right foot, 3 to A, behind the left foot 2 to catch the opponent’s strike.
+a] After drawing the blade half out, drawback from the opponents attack in a flexible posture.
+Standing up, cover your heard and shoulder with the blade held by the right hand.
+The left hand is holding the Koikuchi, or is placed on the left hip.
+Moving the right foot, 3 to A, behind the left foot 2 to catch the opponents strike.
 Then move the left and right in that order to position 4 and 5 to take Kirioroshi action.
 Metsuke must be on the opponents eyes during these movements.
 The timing of the feet landing on position 4 and 5 is left foot first, then the right with different timing.
 The sound of the feet landing is essential.
 Next, take Kirioroshi action the left hand takes hold of the Tsuka halfway through the technique.
 It is completed in Iaigoshi with straightened arms.
+THE TIMING OF UKENAGASHI ACTION.
+In this technique the following three points must be studied carefully; |

 The timing and deflection of the opponent’s strike.